Celine Dion Just Got This Summer's Chicest Haircut

 The singer is just the most recent person in a long line of celebrities to get the short haircut this summer.
 Lea Michele recently opted for a blunt, A-line lob, Kaia Gerber took her bob all the way up to her ears, and even Reese Witherspoon requested a seasonal trim.

-Dion's bob haircut may be the least theatrical thing she's done this week — after all, she did just wear a replica of the blue diamond Heart of the Ocean necklace with an "I Heart Paris Hilton" tee — but it's legendary all the same.
+Dion's bob haircut may be the least theatrical thing she's done this week — after all, she did just wear a replica of the blue diamond Heart of the Ocean necklace with an "I Heart Paris Hilton" tee, and play a massive show in London's Hyde Park last night — but it's legendary all the same.

 Advertisement